finsberg/pulse/README.md

 Check out the demos in the demo folder.

 ## Documentation
-Documentation can be found at [finsberg.github.io/pulse](https://finsberg.github.io/pulse)
+Documentation can be found at[finsberg.github.io/pulse](https://finsberg.github.io/pulse) You can create documentation youselves by typing `make html` in the root directory.